davidegat/AIRCBot/README.md

 AIRCBot is a Python-based IRC bot that interacts with a local language models to provide conversational AI capabilities.
 The bot is capable of joining an IRC channel, responding to direct messages, fetching the latest news, and managing authenticated user interactions.
 This document outlines how to install, configure, and use AIRCBot effectively with LMStudio (https://lmstudio.ai/) locally.

-You can easily modify this software to use external APIs, if needed.
+You can easily modify this software to use external APIs, if needed (instructions in code comments.

 ---